ExxponentialLLC/miniliftDIY/docs/private/dealers.md

 All of these factors point to a promising growth of Exxponential LLC and an increasing **popularization of the concept** of accessibility of the MiniLift line in the coming years.

 **Standards** <br>
-Minilift lifts meet American standards for vertical accessibility. <br>
+Minilift lifts meet all American standards for vertical accessibility. <br>

 **Installation** <br>
 The installation of Minilift is a very quick and simple operation, but one that often involves some **logistical complexity** when it requires **travel** and **accommodation** of technicians, especially for the interior regions of the states. <br> <br>